 Rishikesh has something for every kind of traveller.
-Yoga enthusiasts from across the world flock here, as they already are for the ongoing International Yoga Festival.
+Yoga enthusiasts from across the world flock here.
 Adventure junkies have enough peaks to scale and mountains to climb.
 For those yearning a quiet, peaceful holiday, Rishikesh is just right.
 Given its charm, the Uttarakhand city, by the Himalayan foothills and embanking the Ganga, teems with tourists and pilgrims round the year.
 But the good news is that for the kind of hotspot it is, Rishikesh is home to plenty of hotels, and there is room for travellers with all kinds of budgets.
 To get you started, here are five stays you might want to check into.

 All rooms in Ananda afford breathtaking views and are equipped with settees, ideal to put your feet up and catch up on some reading or nurse a cuppa.
 Photo Courtesy: Ananda in the Himalayas